New International Students

 As an international student, you are not only coming to a new learning institution but an entirely new country.
 This means there is more to think about in terms of your transition to life at the University.
 The University of Guelph provides orientation specifically for international students at both the undergraduate and graduate levels.

 START International is a free orientation program for new international students, new permanent residents to Canada, new exchange students and out-of-country Canadians.
 The program will introduce you to the campus environment, the resources available to aid in your social and academic transition, and what you can expect from your University of Guelph experience.
-Attendance is highly recommended as the sessions will cover useful information on topics such as cultural adjustment, the Canadian university academic system, dressing for the seasons, health insurance and other support services that can help students make successful transitions.
+Attendance is highly recommended as the sessions will cover useful information on topics such as cultural adjustment, the Canadian university academic system, health insurance, professional development, and other support services that can help students make successful transitions.

-Fall Semester start: START International for students starting classes in the Fall Semester is held in late August / early September (the week before classes begin for the fall semester, or the Wednesday before the weekend of Move-In Day).
+Fall Semester start: START International Orientation for students starting classes in the Fall Semester is held in late August / early September (the week before classes begin for the fall semester, or the Tuesday before the weekend of Move-In Day).

 Winter Semester start: START International normally takes place the Sunday before the first day of classes.